rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

 pod’s network traffic.
 This PCAP file can then be loaded in a tool like Wireshark to analyze the traffic and, in this case, the RESTful communication of a service running in a pod.

+This tcpdump will be running in a sidecar container beside our app container within our pod.

 A sidecar container is a container that is running in the same pod as the actual service/application and is able to provide additional functionality to the service/application.